luisalvesmartins/ServiceMock/README.md

 - Store a request/response pair
 - Return a response of a request
 - Store missed responses for later fill
 - Data is stored in a json file.
 If you need a massive data base and horizontal scalability then you should create the interface to a non relational database.
 Azure Storage or CosmosDB would work perfectly.
+Or any DB you feel good and master.
 - Data is persisted after each call to the store endpoint but could be done based on a time interval
 - Point DATAFILE to the location where you want to store the database.